jmarca/hello_hipster_stack/README.md

 # Conclusion

 I hope this works for you.
-It will undoubtedly go out of date, like all hipster fashions, but if you're interested in Elm and Elixir, I hope this post gets you on your way with the latest and greatest.
+It will undoubtedly go out of date, like all hipster fashions, but if you're interested in Elm and Elixir, I hope this repo gets you on your way with the latest and greatest.

 # What Phoenix said